GAIA-X4PLC-AAD/claim-compliance-provider/docs/ARCHITECTURE.md

 - **sdcreator**:
   - The current implementation of the signing tool is the [SD-Creator](https://github.com/GAIA-X4PLC-AAD/self-description-creator) and is responsible for signing the claims / VCs / VPs.
   - >Note that there is one instance of SD-Creator per project partner up and running.
 This component decides along the issuer of the `LegalParticipant` which instance to call:
+    >
     ![sdcreator](pics/04_sdcreator.drawio.png)
 - **compliance**:
-  - The compliance service is responsible for sending the signed GX claims (VCs) along with the three participant credentials described obove in a VP to the compliance service.
+  - The compliance service is responsible for sending the signed GX claims (VCs) along with the three participant credentials described above in a VP to the compliance service.
 - **catalogue**:
   - This implementation calls the federated catalogue and is the final destination of the signed claims.
   - This implementation calls the /verification endpoint of the compliance service to check the validity of both Gaia-X and domain specific claims.